Mount Tamalpais: Geology and soils

-Like the rest of the California Coast Ranges, Mount Tamalpais is the result of uplift, buckling, and folding of the North American plate as it slides along the Pacific Plate near the San Andreas fault zone.
+Like the rest of the California Coast Ranges, Mount Tamalpais is the result of uplift, buckling, and folding of the North American Plate as it slides along the Pacific Plate near the San Andreas Fault zone.

-In 2004, a team of Penn State geoscientists suggested that a blind thrust fault, like the one that caused the infamous Northridge earthquake, lies beneath Mount Tamalpais.
+In 2004, a team of Penn State geoscientists suggested that a blind thrust fault, like the one that caused the Northridge earthquake, lies beneath Mount Tamalpais.
 This idea was partly based on the steepness of Mount Tamalpais and of nearby Bolinas Ridge, such steepness on the visible surface often being the result of blind thrust faults.
 Another reason for the suggestion was that the San Andreas Fault creeps more slowly south of Mount Tamalpais than it does in its sections north of Mount Tamalpais and in the Olema Valley, and that the existence of a blind thrust fault may explain the different creeping velocities.
 If a blind thrust fault does exist under Mount Tamalpais, and if it ruptures, it could be potentially devastating to the North Bay, San Francisco, and any other nearby locale resting on unstable earth and loose fill.

 Major Mount Tamalpais rockforms include serpentine, particularly evident in outcroppings near the summit and on the north side.
 A number of serpentine endemic plants grow in the serpentine soils in this part of the mountain.